CypressNorth/.NET-EF6-GenericRepository/README.md

 (Extended) .NET-EF6-GenericRepository
 =====================================

-An slightly enhanced version of "Generic Entity Framework 6 data repository for .NET 4.5 supporting both sync and async methods".
+A slightly enhanced version of "Generic Entity Framework 6 data repository for .NET 4.5 supporting both sync and async methods".

 #Credits
 Many thanks and appreciation to the main developer of the project: [Matt Mombrea](https://github.com/mombrea)